Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

 In order to modify the `root` user password and/or SSH keys, first the desired values must be set in Vault.
-Then the [Configuration Framework Service (CFS)](../../glossary.md#configuration-framework-service-cfs) apply these changed values to the running management nodes via node personalization.
+Then the [Configuration Framework Service (CFS)](../../glossary.md#configuration-framework-service-cfs) applies these changed values to the running management nodes via node personalization.

 Note that this procedure does not change the `root` user password or SSH keys in the management node images.
 If the management nodes are rebuilt from their images, they will use the SSH keys and `root`